-In addition to adjustment required in section 198, "Net Profit" shall also not include the following namely:-
+In addition to adjustment required in section 198, "Net Profit" shall also not include the following namely: -

 - i.
-Any profit arising from any overseas branch or branches of the company, whether operated as a separate company or otherwise; - ii.
-Any dividend received from other companies in India, which are covered under and complying with the provisions of section 135 of the Act.

-Once the CSR provisions become applicable to a company, they will continue to be applicable unless the company ceases to meet any of the above criteria for three consecutive years.

-- Frequently Asked Questions on applicability - Whether provisions of CSR are applicable to a section 8 Company?
-Yes, section 135(1) of the Act commences with the words "Every company......" and thus applies to section 8 companies as well. - Whether CSR provisions apply to a company that has not completed the period of three financial years since its incorporation? - Yes.
+Any profit arising from any overseas branch or branches of the company, whether operated as a separate company or otherwise. - ii.
+Any dividend received from other companies in India, which are covered under and complying with the provisions of section 135 of the Act. - Frequently Asked Questions on applicability - Whether provisions of CSR are applicable to a section 8 Company?
+Yes, section 135(1) of the Act commences with the words "Every company......" and thus applies to section 8 companies as well. - Whether CSR provisions apply to a company that has not completed the period of three financial years since its incorporation?

+Yes.
 If the company has not completed three financial years since its incorporation, but it satisfies any of the criteria mentioned in section 135(1), the CSR provisions including spending of at least two per cent of the average net profits made during immediately preceding financial year(s) are applicable.